ssl-core/ssl-core/README.md

 # ssl-core

 This repository contains the next yet-to-be-developed software for the RoboCup Small Size Soccer.

 It consists in a long-term project that applies the concept of microservices to robotics, taking the utmost care to meet the latency and resource management requirements that exist in the category while having a portable, modular, and scalabe software.

+> [!IMPORTANT]
+> In this repository, there is the implementation of **VAR** _(Video Assistant Referee)_, presented at [RoboCup 2024](https://ssl.robocup.org/robocup-2024-awards#open-source-award) in Eindhoven.
+The idea is to make this set of microservices usable in official matches of the competition, with a 3D visualization, the ability to replay, and to index events produced by the [game-controller](https://github.com/RoboCup-SSL/ssl-game-controller).

 ## Table of Contents